fccview/cronmaster/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch from the `develop` branch
 3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+4. Submit a pull request to the `develop` branch

 ## Community shouts